andiyusanto/oracle-confirmed-sniper/README.md

 ────────────────────────────────────────────────
   From      : 0xF04EF5B9...
   To        : 0xYourWallet...
-  Amount    : $20.00 USDC.e
+  Amount    : $20.00 pUSD
-  Remaining : $69.43 USDC.e
+  Remaining : $69.43 pUSD
 ────────────────────────────────────────────────

   Confirm withdrawal? [yes/no]: yes
   ✅  Withdrawal confirmed!
 Block: 71234567
 ```

 > You need a small amount of MATIC for gas (~0.01 MATIC, worth cents).
 The script warns you if your MATIC balance is too low.
 Run this from the GCP server — Polymarket is geoblocked in Indonesia.
+Since V2, withdrawals move pUSD; if the recipient needs USDC.e they must unwrap on their end.

 ## Usage